netsecco/mender-nethsm/README.md

 * initialize the HSM
 * set admin user password
 * create the namespaces Mender with an NS admin and a NS operator
-* create an EC P384 and an RSA 2048 key
+* create an EC P384 and an RSA 2048 key pair

 ### execute the init script
 ```